awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 # TranslateText<a name="API_TranslateText"></a>

 Translates input text from the source language to the target language\.
-It is not necessary to use English \(en\) as either the source or the target language but not all language combinations are supported by Amazon Translate\.
-For more information, see [Supported Language Pairs](https://docs.aws.amazon.com/translate/latest/dg/pairs.html)\.
+It is not necessary to use English \(en\) as either the source or the target language, but not all language combinations are supported by Amazon Translate\.
+For more information, see [Supported Language Pairs](https://docs.aws.amazon.com/translate/latest/dg/what-is-language-pairs.html)\.
 + Arabic \(ar\)
 + Chinese \(Simplified\) \(zh\)
 + Chinese \(Traditional\) \(zh\-TW\)